microsoft/OpenHack/byos/knowledge-mining/deployment.md

 **Performing the OpenHack**

-Each attendee in the OpenHack will be assigned the **Owner** role on a resource group unique to their team.
+Each attendee in the OpenHack will be assigned the **Contributor** role on a resource group unique to their team.
 This is covered later in this document in the deployment section.